zpalffy/nfo-json/README.md

 --------
 - `gradle tasks` will generate a list of tasks that can be performed.
 - `gradle distzip` will create a zip file for distributing the utility.
-- `gradle installdist` will create the distribution director under `build`.
+- `gradle installdist` will create the distribution directory under `build`.

 Usage
 -----